Trees of Kythira

 Cypress

-They are trees that reach a height of 30 meters and have the shape of an obelisk.
-There are few shrub species that are native to wild rocky areas with spreading branches that do not exceed 7 meters in height.
+They are trees that reach a height of 30 meters and are shaped like an obelisk.
+There are few shrubby species that are native to wild rocky areas with spreading branches that do not exceed 7 meters in height.
 It is a polymorphic tree and exists in many variations.
-The most important are two: the pyramidal variant, in which its branches are upright and is also called male cypress, and the horizontal-branched variant, with horizontally spreading branches and a wide rich crown, which is the well-known female cypress.
+The most important are two: the pyramidal variation, in which its branches are upright and is also called the male cypress, and the horizontal branching variation, with horizontally spreading branches and a wide, rich crown, which is the well-known female cypress.

 The common cypress has been known since ancient times.
-According to the myth, it owes its name to Kyparisso from Kos, who was transformed by the god Apollo into a tree so that he would remain immortal, along with his grief after the death of his beloved deer.
-So according to this view it was left as a mourning tree and planted in cemeteries.
+According to legend, it owes its name to the Cypress from Kos, who was transformed by the god Apollo into a tree so that he would remain immortal, along with his sadness after the death of his beloved deer.
+So according to this view, it remained as a mourning tree and is planted in cemeteries.

 Sykia

 It is a woody tree very common in Asia, the Middle East and the Mediterranean countries.
 Its cultivation was also introduced to America in the 18th-19th century.
-It is the sikei or fig tree of the ancients.
-It thrives in areas with a warm and cool climate and at altitudes up to 1700m.
-Its fruits are eaten fresh or dry.
+It is the sycamore or fig of the ancients.
+It thrives in areas with warm and cool climates and at altitudes up to 1700m.
+Its fruits are eaten fresh or dried.

 The tree has been known since prehistoric times.
-Fossils of fig leaves and fruits from the Pleistocene era of the Quaternary Period have been found in the Paris area.
-This certifies that the plant existed already in prehistoric times in Europe.
-Specifically, in the prehistoric settlement of Poliochni, on the island of Limnos, charred figs have been found.
+Fossils of fig leaves and fruits from the Pleistocene era of the Quaternary Period were found in the Paris area.
+Thiscertifies that the plant has existed since prehistoric times in Europe.
+Specifically, in the prehistoric settlement of Poliochni, on the island of Lemnos, charred figs have been found.

-It was cultivated in Greece before the Homeric era.
-In ancient times, the “Vasiliki” variety was widely known and famous for its quality, which was cultivated mainly in Attica.
-The fig, in ancient Greece a symbol of fertility and of Dionysus, a nickname of which was Sykitis.
+In Greece it was cultivated before the Homeric era.
+In antiquity, the variety “Vasiliki” was widely known and famous for its quality, which was cultivated mainly in Attica.
+The fig, in ancient Greece, was a symbol of fertility and Dionysus, a nickname of which was Sykitis.

 Olive

-It is an evergreen tree, it has opposite, lanceolate, leathery leaves, dark green on the upper surface and silvery on the lower.
-Its flowers are whitish, single-petalled and very small, form a botryos inflorescence and appear towards the end of May, while the fruit ripens and is collected in late autumn and early winter.
+It is an evergreen tree, with opposite, lanceolate, leathery leaves, dark green on the upper surface and silvery on the lower.
+Its flowers are whitish, single-petaled and very small, forming a racemose inflorescence and appearing towards the end of May, while the fruit ripens and is collected in late autumn and early winter.

-The olive was the symbol of the goddess Athena.
-The olive has been known since ancient times, and probably originates from the area of the eastern Mediterranean.
+The olive tree was the symbol of the goddess Athena.
+The olive tree has been known since ancient times, and probably originates from the eastern Mediterranean area.
 According to ancient Greek tradition, the birthplace of the olive tree is Athens, and the first olive tree was planted by Athena on the Acropolis.

 The Greeks were the first people to cultivate the olive tree in the European Mediterranean area.
-It was carried either by Greek colonists or Phoenician traders.
-As Pliny mentions, in 580 BC, neither Latium, nor Spain, nor Tunis knew the olive and its cultivation.
+They were brought there either by Greek colonists or Phoenician merchants.
+As Pliny states, in 580 BC, neither Latium, nor Spain, nor Tunis knew about the olive tree and its cultivation.

-These are large trees, with a height ranging from 30 to 50 meters, deciduous (except for the P. kerrii species) and are found on river banks and generally in wetlands and places where there is water, but they can also survive in drought .
-The hybrid London sycamore species adapts without problems to an urban environment, as do most species in general.
+These are large trees, with a height ranging from 30 to 50 meters, deciduous (except for the species P. kerrii) and found on river banks and generally in wetlands and locations where there is water, but they can also survive in drought.
+The hybrid species of London plane tree adapts without problems to an urban environment, but so do most species in general.

-In Greece, the sycamore is also linked to many traditions while large long-lived sycamores have been famously preserved through the ages.
-An example is the plane tree of Hippocrates in Kos, where, by collecting its leaves together with garlic, quince, grape and pomegranate, a concoction called archichronia is created, a custom held every September 1, the beginning of the church year.
+In Greece and Kythera, the plane tree is also associated with many traditions, while large long-lived plane trees have remained famous throughout the ages.
+An example is the Hippocrates plane tree on Kos, where, by collecting its leaves along with garlic, quince, grapes and pomegranate, a garland called arkichronia is created, a custom celebrated every September 1st, the beginning of the ecclesiastical year.

 According to Greek mythology, Zeus and Hera were married under a plane tree near Knossos.